 If you’re a restaurant manager or owner, your job likely involves a seemingly endless list of responsibilities – you have to hire and train staff, manage inventory, provide excellent customer service, and keep track of finances.
 And that’s not even half of it!

-While apps certainly won’t replace education and experience, they can help make your tasks a little bit easier.
+While apps certainly won’t replace hospitality education or experience, they can help make your tasks a little bit easier.
 With that in mind, check out seven of the top apps for restaurant managers.

 Note: The apps listed in this article are third party offerings and not offered by Auguste Escoffier School of Culinary Arts.
 Subscription costs may change.
 Always check the provider’s website for updated information.